-In second year you will be able to explore areas of interest in greater detail through a combination of core modules and options.
+In second year you will be able to explore areas of interest in greater detail through a combination of core modules.

 At York we place a strong focus on applying theory to real-life situations and we incorporate practical work into our teaching to improve your planning, teamwork and research.

 Our academics have links with industry and are responsive to developments in the sector, so you can be sure you will gain a well-informed account of the current issues and challenges facing organisations.
 In addition, each module has its own area on the virtual learning environment that provides easy access to supporting learning materials.